History of ExxonMobil: Mobil (1955–1998)

 In 1958, Mobil fueled the first transatlantic Boeing 707 commercial flight using its aviation fuel.
-The flight was operated by Pan Am, and the flight flies from New York City to London.
+The flight was operated by Pan Am, and flew from New York City to London.

 In 1962, the gasoline product lines marketed as Mobilgas and Mobilgas Special were rebranded as Mobil Regular and Mobil Premium in a move to emphasize the shortened brand name "Mobil" in promotional efforts, although Mobiloil continued as a single-word term until the 1970s.
+In select markets, Mobil Special was marketed in select areas as a midgrade gasoline.
 After a few years of advertising Mobil gasolines as "Megatane"-rated and as "High Energy" gasolines, Mobil began, in 1966, to promote both its Regular and Premium fuels as "Detergent Gasolines", due to the inclusion of additives designed to clean carburetors and various internal engine parts.
 During the early 1970s, Mobil ran a TV commercial featuring a character known as "Mr. Dirt" to show the ruinous effects that dirt had on automotive engines for which a tank of Mobil Detergent Gasoline could provide a cure and preventive medicine against damage that could lead to costly repairs.

-1975 saw Mobil Oil construct Beryl A, the first offshore oil production platform made out of concrete.
+The year 1975 saw Mobil Oil construct Beryl A, the first offshore oil production platform made out of concrete.
 Mobil credits Beryl A with being the prototype for other concrete-based deepwater oil platforms in the North Sea.

 As automakers were switching en masse from carbureted to fuel-injected engines during the early to mid-1980s, and the detergent additives that existed in most available gasolines proved not to be enough to prevent injection clogging, leading to drivability problems, Mobil received accolades from General Motors and other automakers for increasing the detergency of its Super Unleaded gasoline in 1984 to prevent formation or deposit build-ups of the injectors but also remove existing deposits as well in normal driving.
 At the end of the 1980s Mobil sold its fuel stations in Norway, Sweden, and Denmark to Norsk Hydro, who converted them into Hydro stations.